Screwable/vrcondom/README.md

 # VRCondom - Prevent malicious actors from "penetrating" your favorite social game's network/security
-This is a VRChat modification with the purpose of preventing network-based attacks due to Photon Engine.
+This is a VRChat modification with the purpose of preventing network-based attacks and other malicious actions done by people.

 ### Current Antis
 Anti Master DC - Prevents a known Master DC due to cached events when joining <br />